-- 1. Less Lethal Shotguns and Munitions: Less Lethal Shotgun is used to deploy less lethal 12-gauge specialty impact munitions. - (a) Description, quantity, capabilities, and purchase cost - (a) REMINGTON 870 LESS LETHAL SHOTGUN; cost: \$687, quantity: 64 - (a) The Remington 870 Less Lethal Shotgun is used to deploy the less lethal 12-gauge Super-Sock Beanbag round up to 60 feet.
+- 1. Less Lethal Shotguns and Munitions: Less Lethal Shotgun is used to deploy less lethal 12-gauge specialty impact munitions. - (a) Description, quantity, capabilities, and purchase cost - (a) REMINGTON 870 LESS LETHAL SHOTGUN; cost: \$687, quantity: 64 - (a) The Remington 870 Less Lethal Shotgun is used to deploy the less lethal 12-gauge Super-Sock Beanbag round up to 75 feet.
 The range of the weapon system helps to maintain space between officers and a suspect reducing the immediacy of the threat which is a principle of de-escalation.
 The Remington 870 pump shotgun is a reliable 12 gauge with double action bars for smooth pump operation.
 A steel lined groove fore-end provides a stronger grip while the flexi-tab feeding system provides positive and easier cycling.
-The shotgun has a distinctive orange barrel, buttstock and sling. - (b) The Remington 870 Less Lethal Shotgun is used to deploy baffled CS gas cannisters using the COMBINED TACTICAL SYSTEMS LCS 5 launching cap.
-The platform allows for the delivery of chemical agents and/or smoke from a safe distance, reducing the risk of injury to police officers in high risk environments. - (b) COMBINED TACTICAL SYSTEMS 12GA SUPERSTOCK BEAN BAG MODEL 2581; cost: \$7, quantity: 2000 - (a) The Model 2581 Super-Sock® is in its deployed state immediately upon exiting the barrel.
+The shotgun has a distinctive blaze orange barrel and buttstock. - (b) COMBINED SYSTEMS 12GA SUPERSTOCK BEAN BAG MODEL 2581; cost: \$7, quantity: 2640 - (a) The Model 2581 Super-Sock® is in its deployed state immediately upon exiting the barrel.
 It does not require a minimum range to "unfold" or "stabilize."
 The Super-Sock is an aerodynamic projectile, and its accuracy is relative to the shotgun, barrel length, environmental conditions, and the operator.
 The Super-Sock is first in its class providing the point control accuracy and consistent energy to momentarily incapacitate violent, non-compliant subjects.
-Effective optimal range of 15 to 60 feet, projectile weight is 40 grams, and velocity is 270-290 feet per second.
+Effective range is 75 feet, projectile weight is 40 grams, and velocity is 270-290 feet per second.